Bangladesh elections could be held in 2025, says Yunus – DW – 12/16/2024

 Her Awami League government faced accusations of rigged elections and suppression of opposition, including the Bangladesh Nationalist Party (BNP).

 Hundreds of people were killed in the weeks prior to Hasina's ouster, mostly by police fire.
-Reprisal killings after her fall saw scores more deaths.
+Reprisal killings after her fall saw scores more dead.

 An arrest warrant for Hasina has also been issued.